In this article

 git commit -m "Added a controller for sandwiches."

-In the next article we'll flesh out some missing functionality by providing a sandwich index so visitors can find sandwiches and a way of editing and deleting sandwiches, and we'll start using layouts and partials to DRY up views and make them look good.
+In the next article we'll flesh things out: an index page so visitors can browse sandwiches, editing and deleting, and layouts and partials to DRY up the views and make everything look good.
 Stay tuned!

-You may also be interested in attending my Rails tutorial at Scotland on Rails Charity Day in Edinburgh, Scotland on April 3rd 2008.
+You might also be interested in my Rails tutorial at the [Scotland on Rails Charity Day](http://scotlandonrails.com/tutorial) in Edinburgh on April 3rd, 2008.